IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

 Key Features:

 - Risk Evaluation per Asset: Assesses each security in the portfolio and assigns a Risk Level (High, Medium, Low) based on exposure and volatility.
-- Diversification & Sector Analysis: Identifies sector overconcentration and diversification gaps that may impact portfolio stability.
+- Diversification & Sector Analysis: Identifies sector over concentration and diversification gaps that may impact portfolio stability.
 - Markdown Risk Report: Generates a clean, structured Markdown table summarizing each asset’s name, value, sector, risk level, and rationale for easy review and reporting.

 ### Wealth management agent - Wealth advisor agent